-Nicki Minaj Lights Up The Paris Fashion Week With Bare Chest Exposed!
+Nicki Minaj Lights Up Paris Fashion Week With Bare Chest Exposed!
 [Pics]

-The normal thing when a celebrity goes to a fashion show is for the cameras to focus on what happens the during the catwalk.
-However, the Paris Fashion Week, 2017 had something different stored for all fashion lovers.
+The normal thing when a celebrity goes to a fashion show is for the cameras to focus on what happens during the catwalk.
+However, Paris Fashion Week, 2017 had something different in store for all fashion lovers.
 Nicki Minaj, the famous rapper who is undoubtedly well-known for her excesses as far as her melodies are concerned, broke all fashion records in Paris recently.

-The pop-artist has certainly lived up to her reputation of provocative dressing.
-Fans are already accustomed to seeing Nicki Minaj dressed in as little clothes as possible and as provocative as she can possibly.
-But in the recent Paris Fashion Show, Nicki Minaj broke all previous records of nudity and spiciness.
+The rap-artist has certainly lived up to her reputation of provocative dressing.
+Fans are already accustomed to seeing Nicki Minaj dressed in as little clothes as possible and as provocative as she can possibly be.
+But at a recent Paris Fashion Show, Nicki Minaj broke all previous records of nudity and spiciness.
 The artist was seen with her right breast exposed.
 Here’s a picture

 #NickiInPARIS hit the wheel so hard make it rotate ???? all my btchs get it, they make money all alone ???? #HaiderAckermann show was flawless. @h.a ????????
 Top: Mugler Shorts: Givenchy Shoes: Alexandre Vauthier Pasties: Agent Provocateur Rings: Pristine Shades: Veronique Leroy